 Somerset County Domestic Violence Lawyer

-At DeTommaso Law Group, we strive to provide effective legal services for individuals who are going through challenging times.
+At DeTommaso Law Group, LLC, we strive to provide effective legal services for individuals who are going through challenging times.
 Our restraining order lawyers help those facing domestic violence to get the protection they need.

 Have you been abused or had reason to fear for your safety and well-being because of the abuse of a partner, ex, or member of your household?
 Our domestic violence lawyers in Somerset County are here to help.